connectomicslab/connectomemapper3/README.md

 To reduce the risk of misconfiguration and improve accessibility, Connectome Mapper 3 comes with an interactive GUI, aka `cmpbidsappmanager`, which supports the user in all the steps involved in the configuration of the pipelines, the configuration and execution of the BIDS App, and the control of the output quality.
 In addition, to facilitate the use by users not familiar with Docker and Singularity containers, Connectome Mapper 3 provides two Python commandline wrappers (`connectomemapper3_docker` and `connectomemapper3_singularity`) that will generate and run the appropriate command.

+Since ``v3.0.3``, CMP3 provides a new pipeline py:class:`~cmp.pipelines.functional.eeg.EEGPipeline` dedicated to EEG modality with a collection of interfaces based on [MNE](https://mne.tools/), [MNE-Connectivity](https://mne.tools/mne-connectivity), and [PyCartool](https://github.com/Functional-Brain-Mapping-Laboratory/PyCartool).
+Please check [this notebook](docs/notebooks/EEG_pipeline_tutorial.ipynb) for a demonstration of the newly implemented pipeline, using the “VEPCON” dataset, available at https://openneuro.org/datasets/ds003505/versions/1.1.1.

 ### How to install the python wrappers and the GUI?

 You need to have first either Docker or Singularity engine and miniconda installed.
 We refer to the [dedicated documentation page](https://connectome-mapper-3.readthedocs.io/en/latest/installation.html) for more instruction details.